LSA Christmas Fair

 - creative and critical thinking

-- exercising thoughts, ideas and imagination, and take risks in learning.
+- exercising thoughts, ideas and imagination, and taking risks in learning.

 - acquiring a sense of confidence in themselves

 - structuring thinking in the light of different kinds of experiences